-Mallard Creek, a part of the Tennessee River basin, is located in Lawrence County near Hillsboro, Al. It has been on the State of Alabama's §303(d) use impairment list since 1996 for organic enrichment/low dissolved oxygen (O.E./D.O.).
+Chase Creek, a part of the Tennessee River Basin, is located in Madison County near Huntsville, Al. It has been on the State of Alabama's §303(d) use impairment list since 1996 for organic enrichment/low dissolved oxygen (O.E./D.O.).
 Its use classification is Fish and Wildlife.

 Biological data collected by TVA in 1994 and 1995 indicated impaired macroinvertebrate and fish communities.
 The impairment was attributed to siltation and organic enrichment/low dissolved oxygen but water column sampling was not conducted at the time to support this assumption.
-In 1998 ADEM sampled two stations, three times each.
-Only one sample had a D.O. violation and the flow was zero.